Frequently Asked Questions

 Registration and Scheduling

 In most cases, our academic counselors in the Office of Business Student Success have the signature authority as the dean.
 You must schedule an appointment with an academic counselor for any issues requiring permission of the dean.
-Please visit www.lsu.edu/business/appt to schedule an appointment.
+Please use your Navigate app to schedule an appointment with an academic counselor.

-While there is no guarantee you will get into a full class, the best option is to utilize the Waitlist System.
+While there is no guarantee you will get into a full course, the best option is to utilize the Waitlist System.
 If a course you wish to take does not have seats available at the time of registration, be sure to add your name to the waitlist through the Schedule Request application via myLSU.
-If a seat becomes available, you will automatically be added to the class.
+If a seat becomes available, you will automatically be added to the course provided the wait listed course will not result in a time conflict with a course which you have already scheduled.
+In the case of a time conflict, your spot on the wait list will be skipped.

 Students with 45 or more hours may schedule ACCT 3001, FIN 3716, ISDS 3115, MGT 3200, and MKT 3401 provided they meet all prerequisites.
-Students with less than 60 hours who want to take another 3000-level business course must speak to the departmental faculty advisor.
+Students with less than 60 hours who want to take another upper level business course must speak to the departmental faculty advisor.

 Yes.
 Students may enroll in MGT 3830 after they have earned 92 hours and met course pre-requisites.
 MGT 3830 is a capstone course intended for students in their senior year.

-No. Students are responsible for the prerequisites as listed in the latest catalog.
+No. Students are responsible for the prerequisites as listed in the most current online LSU General Catalog.
 Students with questions about prerequisites should contact the department offering the course.

 Unfortunately, ECON 2030 is for non-business majors only.
 Students who earned credit in ECON 2030 and subsequently changed their major to business, must earn credit in ECON 2000 with a "C-" or better and ECON 2010.

-You may not minor in business administration as a business major; however, the college offers a number of other minors.
-To view a list of minors please visit the minors page on the OBSS website.
+While you may not minor in business administration as a business major, the college offers a number of other minors.
+To view a list of business minors please visit the minors page on the OBSS website.

 - If you are a current LSU student requesting an evaluation of transfer credit already earned: